-5.1 Safety workshop
+5.1 Safety Briefing

-Upon arrival at the Skill area, Competitors will participate in a Safety workshop and they will be expected to work and maintain a safe working area during the competition.
-Any Competitor breaking any health, safety and environmental rules, may be required to undertake a second safety workshop, this will not affect the Competitor's competition time.
+Upon arrival at the Skill area, Competitors will participate in a Safety briefing and will be expected to work and maintain a safe working area during the competition.
+Any Competitor breaking any health, safety and environmental rules, may be required to undertake a second safety briefing, this will not affect the Competitor's competition time.